ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 ![image](https://user-images.githubusercontent.com/26055877/131523004-b86ae0e4-9012-47ea-99b0-f6e5f7843354.png)

 ## Annex 8
+aquaculture
+13 new values
 ## Annex 9
+252 new values
 ## Annex 10
+biomass
+new values 174

 # IT

+## Annex 4

 |log_cou_code|log_data      |log_message                               |
 |------------|--------------|------------------------------------------|
 |IT          |catch_landings|‘ 270 new values inserted in the database’|

+## Annex 5
+Error in Step 2.1 Integrate /proceed duplicates rows: Failed to prepare query: ERROR:  column "eel_value" does not exist LINE 17:       eel_value,
+HINT:  There is a column named "eel_value" in table "t_eelstock_eel", but it cannot be referenced from this part of the query.

 # NL